 While in the NSL, proper dress code must be maintained by all students as the NSL is considered a clinical setting.
 The required dress code includes the following; For Direct Entry Masters, UNH approved scrubs, all white or all black closed-toed shoes, lab coat, and UNH student ID.
 For other MS or Post-Masters Certificate students, professional dress is appropriate.
-For more information, please refer to the professional dress code in the Graduate Policy and Procedure Handbook.
 If a student is not in proper dress, they will not be allowed to attend their scheduled NSL session and will result in a clinical absence.